Mayur-Shashidhar/Body-Mass-Index/README.md

 3. Click "Check BMI" to see your BMI value and health status.

 ## About
 This was my first web development project.
-I built it to learn the basics of HTML, CSS and JavaScript and to create a useful tool for calculating BMI.
+I built it to learn the basics of HTML, CSS and JavaScript and to create a useful tool for calculating BMI.Found this code after some intense scouring.

 ---
 Feel free to use, modify, or share this project!